ZooMS-Community/ZooMS-Community-hub/Get-involved.md

 sidebar_link: true
 ---

 Want to get involved in the ZooMS community?
-Please contact Kristine Richter for more information about how you can contribute to our <a href="https://github.com/ZooMS-Community/ZooMS-Community-Resources">ZooMS Community github repository</a>.
+Please join us on github (<a href="https://github.com/ZooMS-Community">https://github.com/ZooMS-Community</a> and contribute to the development of ZooMS Community resources!
+Contact Kristine Richter for more information about how you can get involved.